 Energy Control's testing program focuses on issues faced by Spanish drug users; it can not test samples originating outside Spain.

-Streetwork Youth Counseling ("Jugendberatung Streetwork"), Zurich, Switzerland offers high performance liquid chromotography (HPLC) testing of street drugs submitted by users in the Zurich area, through on-site drug-checking at events or via a drop-off service offered on specific days at the Drug Information Center ("Drogeninformationszentrum", or "DIZ").
+Streetwork Youth Counseling ("Jugendberatung Streetwork") offers high performance liquid chromotography (HPLC) testing of street drugs submitted by users in the Zurich area, through on-site drug testing at events or via a drop-off service offered on specific days at the Drug Information Center ("Drogeninformationszentrum", or "DIZ").
 Warnings about specific test results are published on their website at Drug-Checking > Warnungen.

 On-site HPLC analysis is conducted in collaboration with the Pharmaceutical Control Lab of the Bern Region.
 In some cases, HPLC and GC/MS analysis of samples dropped off at the DIZ is outsourced.